 There’s a rich variety of synths that Replicant 69 employs to good effect on Process S. Sounds that run the gamut from crystal chimes to delicate piano and from technological angularity to shadowed darkness all combine and interact to produce a richly varied, interwoven auditory landscape that kept my ears awake.

 Replicant 69 also shows off guitar chops to good effect on the album.
-Replicant 69 clearly has the ability to fly along the strings with wild abandon but also is able to play with more subtlety.
+They clearly have the ability to fly along the strings with wild abandon, but they are also able to play with more subtlety.
 The guitar tones used are ear-catching and add one more layer of sonic interest to the proceedings.

 The melodies that Replicant 69 creates have a quality that suits the mixture of hope and anxiety on Process S. They are often full of warm feeling, but it’s a warm feeling that is touched by elements of loss and yearning.
 The balance of those elements creates touching emotions and a pleasant sense of melancholy.